iZettle/api-documentation/pusher-api/pusher-api-tutotrial-create-subscriptions.md

 ## Prerequisites
 * Authorization is set up using [Authorization OAuth2 API](../authorization.adoc).
 * Make sure that you have an HTTPS endpoint as the destination URL on your server for receiving event notifications.
-The endpoint must correctly process event payloads.
-For events payloads, see [Pusher API Reference](#pusher-api-reference.md).  <!-- should this endpoint be publicly accessible -->
+The endpoint must be publicly accessible and correctly process event payloads.
+For events payloads, see [Payloads](pusher-api-tutorial-overview.md/#payloads).
 * Make sure that you understand the events that are supported by the pusher API.
-For events that are supported by the pusher API, see [Pusher API Reference](#pusher-api-reference.md).
+For events that are supported by the pusher API, see [Pusher API reference](pusher-api-reference.md).
 <!-- to be continued if any -->

 ## Step 1: Generate a version 1 UUID